joachimprinzbach/BiZEPS/doc/introduction/06_BiZEPSState.md

   - Generate VMs for the Docker host
 - Docker releases
   - Can images be reused with a new Docker deamon version?
-- Private Docker repository not available
+- Private Docker repository currently not yet available @Zuehlke
   - Setup a private repository
   - Go for open source, push the repositories to Docker hub
 - Docker vs. Rocket